 Rachamankha is the personal project of interior designer and owner Rooj Changtrakul and his step-father, the award-winning Thai architect Ong-ard Satrabhandu.
 The main inspiration for the hotel is 15th-century Lanna architecture, although it also reflects the symmetry of Chinese design.
 The owner’s collection of art and antiquities is on display throughout the hotel and in the upstairs gallery.

 Free WiFi throughout, book and DVD library, art and antiques gallery, gardens, boutique.
 In rooms: LCD TV with satellite, DVD player, minibar, air-conditioning.

 The Two-bedroom Suites may have the space of an apartment – along with private access to the pool – but our pick would be a romantic Deluxe Room with silk-draped canopy bed.

-A delectable 20-metre turquoise-tiled pool with terracotta surrounds, day-beds under umbrellas and a massage pavilion for the ultimate in relaxation.
+A delectable 20-metre turquoise-tiled pool with terracotta surrounds and day-beds under umbrellas for the ultimate in relaxation.

 Relaxed and chic, Chiang Mai is a city built for exploring.
 Flat shoes for shopping, maxi-dresses for evenings out and something suitable for elephant trekking should all be in your case.

 Smoking is allowed in outdoor areas only.
 There is a compulsory five-course Christmas Eve Dinner on 24 December costing THB3,500 a person (drinks included) and a compulsory New Year's Eve party on 31 December with unlimited drinks (THB5,500 a person).